Understanding Anxiety Disorders

 If you’re living with anxiety disorder, you may notice muscle tension and aches and pains—or you might be more easily irritated with people and situations.
 You might also worry often, possibly finding it difficult to turn the intrusive or negative thoughts “off.”

-People who live with an anxiety disorder might feel as if they have no control over their life, or they might feel that something bad happening is inevitable.
+People who live with an anxiety disorder might believe they have no control over their life or that they’re losing control.
+Fear of impending danger or inevitable misfortune is another common symptom.
 As a result, they might find it difficult to leave the house, attend social events, work or sleep at night.

 Sweating

-Some people who live with anxiety disorders might become so nervous they begin to sweat, which can be a side effect of other physical changes (such as rapid heart rate, fast breathing and shaking).
+Some people who live with anxiety disorders might become so nervous during the course of their daily activities that they begin to sweat, which can be a side effect of other physical changes (such as rapid heart rate, fast breathing and shaking).

 Shaking hands and body